johnnyfreeman/coseva/README.md

 						The input file which holds the CSV data.

 			script.php
-						The PHP script which used Coseva to do filtering and parsing.
+						The PHP script which uses Coseva to do filtering and parsing.
 						It can make use of the automatically defined constant SOURCE_FILE to succesfully target the CSV file for file operations.
 						Also, including / requiring Coseva is no longer needed, as the